HafsaHameed457/NT-Info/README.md

 6. Stateless Communication: Since the server does not store any client session data, each request must contain all the necessary context (e.g., authentication tokens or parameters) to complete the operation.

+7. Cacheable: Responses from the server can be explicitly marked as cacheable or non-cacheable to optimize performance.
+This means that clients can store responses and reuse them to avoid repeated server calls, improving efficiency.